nabhold/shared/README.md

 It is to **centralise what should be common**.

-A good shared component should provide:
+A good shared component — whether a workflow, a contract, or a package — should provide:

 > **One implementation, many consumers, clear ownership, explicit contracts, secure defaults, and predictable versioning.**